Least Common Multiple (LCM) Calculator

 In the Prime Factorization method, each number is expressed as a product of its prime factors.
 The LCM is obtained by taking all prime factors with their highest powers (exponents).

-Take only the highest powers (exponents) for each of the Prime Factor from the above.
+Take only the highest powers (circled in green) once for each of the Prime Factor from the above.

 22,